 And still to this day, International Women's Day continues to be a powerful platform globally that unifies tenacity and drives action for gender

 parity, while celebrating the social, cultural, economic and political achievements of women.

 Values that guide International Women's Day provide direction for the type of action, behaviour and ethos associated

 with this critical and globally-supported day.

-The ten International Women's Day values are:
+Ten values that guide International Women's Day are:

 let us recognize, honor and celebrate the important and impressive achievements of women globally.